annaesvensson/yellow-generate/README.md

 ## How to use the command line

 You can control your website at the command line.
 This allows you to install extensions, create user accounts and build a static website.
 Open a terminal window.
-Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.
 Type `php yellow.php about` to show the installed extensions and version numbers.

 If you don't have PHP on your computer, [see PHP installation](https://www.php.net/manual/en/install.php).